yerty

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-In brief: Unfair dismissal is the most common employment tribunal claim, with 4,766 complaints filed in Q2 2025/26 alone, up 68% year-on-year.
-Of disposed claims, 32% settled through ACAS conciliation, 3% succeeded at a full hearing, and 81% were resolved without ever reaching a hearing.
-The average unfair dismissal case takes 30 weeks to clear, and the backlog currently stands at 13,298 open cases.
+In brief: Unfair dismissal is the most common employment tribunal claim, with 5,481 complaints filed in Q3 2025/26 (October to December 2025, provisional), up 72% year-on-year.
+Around 32% of disposed claims settle through ACAS conciliation.
+Of the cases that reached a hearing, approximately 43% succeeded.
+The average unfair dismissal case takes 33 weeks to clear.
+The total single claims backlog stands at 30,784 and is growing by over 5,500 cases per quarter.

 If you have been dismissed and believe it was unfair, you are probably wondering what lies ahead.
 How likely is it that your case will settle?
 What are the chances at a hearing?
 How long could the whole process take?
 The data from thousands of recent cases can help answer those questions.